Saturday, December 24, 2011

 • A conversation about how more people need to know that black women have biracial children that are a different hue, heck even a black mom with a black child can be different hues.

-My point was proven when this same women, passed my son and I repeatedly during the night and never stopped to say anything, not a sorry for the misunderstanding, not a can I get to know you, not even a hello.
+My point was proven when this same white women, passed my son and I repeatedly during the night and never stopped to say anything, not a sorry for the misunderstanding, not a can I get to know you, not even a hello.
 Nothing, just kept looking at us and not speaking.

 What's even more interesting is this women knows of me in the mom blogging world.
-We may not be friends in the same circle but I'm certainly no stranger to her.
+We may not be friends in the same circle, but I'm certainly no stranger to her.
 So again I wondered what she saw....or rather didn't see.

 What is it that people are NOT seeing when they look at me as women and mother?
 This was the thought on my mind as I looked around at the people also at the conference.
 They were mainly white.
 While that's nothing new at these types of events, as I entered the area where dinner was being served I felt uncomfortable.